 What do you see in this image?

 What do you see that makes you say that?

+What else can we say about this image?

 Probe student responses to ensure that students are able to support their inferences about the image with visual evidence.
 After students have generated several hypotheses about the image via whole class discussion, inform them that this image is a still from a video performance piece, Remains of the Green Hill (2015), by the artist, Otobong Nkanga.